pmcdi/jarvais/README.md

    - Supports methods such as `mrmr`, `variance_threshold`, `corr`, and `chi2` to identify and retain relevant features.
 2. **Automated Model Training**:
    - Integrates with AutoGluon for model training, selection, and optimization.
-   - Handles tasks such as binary classification, multiclass classification, regression, and time-to-event.
+   - Handles tasks such as binary classification, multiclass classification, regression, and survival.

 #### Example Usage